-Hébert, a Democrat, was the representative for Louisiana's 1st congressional district from 1941 to 1976.
+Hébert was the representative for Louisiana’s 1st congressional district and was a Democrat.
+He served from 1941 to 1976.

 Hébert is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Hébert sponsored and cosponsored.
 See full analysis methodology.